sampan501/personal-website/content/home/projects.md

 ---
 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: portfolio
+widget: collection

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 40

-title: Projects
+title: Software
 subtitle: ''

 content: